kyledrake/coinpunk/docs/INSTALL.md

 ## Backing up Database

 Redis maintains a file called `/var/lib/redis/dump.rdb`, which is a backup of your Redis database.
-It is safe to copy this file while Redis is running. **It is strongly recommended that you backup this file frequntly.** You can also setup a Redis slave to listen to master in real time.
+It is safe to copy this file while Redis is running. **It is strongly recommended that you backup this file frequently.** You can also setup a Redis slave to listen to master in real time.
 Ideally you should do both!